johannes-jansson/dotfiles/README.md

 NixOS configuration resides in the `nixos` folder.
 To apply changes, run `sudo nixos-rebuild switch`.

+### Note to self next time NixOS UEFI boot entry breaks:
+1. Run rEFInd from a live USB to boot into the installation.
+2. Run `sudo nixos-rebuild --install-bootloader boot`.

 ## Other dotfiles
 - zsh - dotfile linked by home-manager.
 - NeoVIM - plugins handled by plug.
 Linked by home-manager.